tobymackenzie/tobymackenzie.com.data/content/blog/2025/05/15/mac-15-4-rsync-issues.md

 Also, based on my search for fixes, `openrsync` may have problems with dirs without trailing slashes in exclude directives.
 I added trailing slashes to any dir-names in my exclude files.

 Regular `rsync` can be installed using Homebrew (`brew install rsync`), which will give a much newer version than MacOS had.
 I may go this route to fix some of my regular user scripts.
 However, I have some backup scripts that must be run as root (backing up multiple user dirs and other stuff), and I don't want to run "third-party" code with my root user.
 So, I may have to do more work to get `link-dest` snapshots working properly for those larger backups.

+[Update] [I found some more solutions to openrsync issues](/content/blog/2025/06/27/openrsync-issues-resolved.md).
+For `Too many open files` with `--link-dest`, I had to split up my backups and exclude unimportant files.  `--inplace` also may have helped.
+That was needed to deal with `unexpected end of file` errors as well.
+For `Interrupted system call` errors, I had to find and exclude specific files or folders, mostly in my Library folder.[/Update]